More efficient public space management with mobile device scanning

 The two Meshlium scanners detect the WiFi and Bluetooth signals of mobile phones, anonymize them to comply with data protection law, and send the input to the Microsoft Azure IoT Cloud, where the data is displayed on a dashboard designed by Integra, named S-Paces.

-Two Meshlium scanners are installed at the access of the park
+IoT devices: Meshlium scanners are installed at the access of the park

 The data obtained from the project is extremely useful for the Zaragoza City Council.
-Since knowing the real time occupation of public spaces through phone detection, it is possible to know the average time that people spend in them and thus be able to carry out studies and actions that improve the park administration and the quality of life of citizens.
+Since knowing the real-time occupation of public spaces through phone detection, it is possible to know the average time that people spend in them and thus be able to carry out studies and actions that improve the park administration and the quality of life of citizens.

-Dashboard designed by Integra
+Dashboard designed by Integra to visualize the data obtained

 Several factors made Libelium Meshlium Scanner the best option for this project.
 “The simplicity of installation and the ability to quickly synchronize with our cloud plus the confidence of being one of our partners and having successfully developed many previous projects with Libelium” are some of them, according to Guillermo Renancio, Integra Head of IoT and Communications.